Researchers

 |---|---|

-| Participant | Pseudonym and identicon (anonymous identity) |
+| Applicant | Pseudonym and identicon (pseudonymous identity) |

 | Region | Country and region |

-| Eligibility | Eligible or Not eligible — based on quiz responses and profile match |
+| Eligibility | Eligible or Not eligible — based on questionnaire responses and profile match |

-| Reliability | Track record from previous studies on BIOME (completion history, consistency) |
+| Reliability | Track record from previous studies on Biome (completion history, consistency) |

 | Applied | Date of application |